volueinsight/wapi-python/README.md

 Tagged instances are exactly the same extension over instances as tagged curves are over time series curves.
-There is a `get_tags` call to find available tags, `get_instance` must be given both `tag` and `issue_date`, and the search/latest functions can take a list of tags to limit the search to only those tags.
+There is a `get_tags` call to find available tags, `get_instance` must be given `issue_date` while `tag` works as for tagged curves, and the search/latest functions can take a list of tags to limit the search to only those tags.

 ## Events